Copyright: EPI Inc. Contact: tech@epi-eng.com

 That casting used the sub-optimal standard SBC layout, in which each combustion chamber is a mirror-image of its neighbor.
 That puts the two center-cylinder exhaust ports adjacent to each other, which can cause excessive temperatures and premature material softening in the bridge between those center cylinders.
 The side-by-side intake ports make the implementation of optimal intake manifolding a challenge.
 Each combustion chamber has two spark plugs, although neither plug is located in an optimal position.

 We installed valve seats with optimized configurations and, for that ancient timeframe, optimized materials.
-We conducted an extensive development program on our computer-data-acquisition flowbench, during which port, valve, seat, and chamber configurations were refined.
+We conducted an extensive development program on our computer-data-acquisition flowbench, during which the port, valve, seat, and chamber configurations were refined.

 Flowbench Testing SBC Head